Pärnu in Winter: 4 Famous Sights Transformed

 Unfortunately, both the Elizabeth and Catherine churches close in winter, so there was no opportunity to see their interiors or climb them.
 At the end of the street stands the rebuilt Endla Theatre.
 While it bears no resemblance to the old building, you can still catch a play or a cuppa.
 I wasn’t in the mood for either.
 At this point, life reappeared, albeit in the form of moving cars on the busy Vee/Akademia thoroughfares.

 I climbed the little ridge behind the Pärnu library to reach a park.
-The canal freezes in winter; under all the snow, both water and earth appear as one.
+The canal freezes in winter; under a blanket of snow, both water and land appear the same.
 Again, it was eerily quiet, even in the neighbourhood on the opposite bank.
 Sound travels farther in such conditions and I was the only thing I could hear.
 On this side, there was also a smithy but I didn’t think to look inside.

 At the end of the park stands the last surviving bit of a Baroque-era bastion, the beautiful Tallinn Gate (Tallinna Värav).
 You’ll also find a small scale model of the old city in front of it.
 A nearby mini-zoo consists of terrariums that are home to spiders, snakes, tortoises and other reptiles.